 The Iceni are shown to paint their faces, which there is no historical evidence of them doing.

-Members of Attila's entourage wear modern hoodies.
+Members of Attila's entourage wear what seem to be modern hoodies.

 The Roman army was not composed by professional soldiers until 107 BC, despite what guests of the show claim in the episodes set before that year.

-Contrary to what the series shows, Lusitanians weren't a huge part of Hannibal's army, but only a small part of a very diverse Hispanic contingent.
+Contrary to what the series shows, Lusitanians weren't a huge part of Hannibal's army, but only a small part of a diverse Hispanic contingent.
 It also included Iberians (from the southern Iberian peninsula), Celtiberians (from the peninsula's core) and Balearics (from the Balearic Islands), as well as possibly other, minor tribes.
 In fact, according to a source, the Lusitanians were so few that they were bunched together with a Gallaeci contingent.